OpenNTI/nti.docs.platform.enduser/guide/part3.rst

  |image110|

-4. Now, select “Add to Assignment” to the right of the assignment in which you’d like to add the question.
+4. Select “Add to Assignment” to the right of the assignment in which you’d like to add the question.
 When you add a question to an assignment, the question will be added to the end of the assignment.
 (You can rearrange the questions within the assignment itself.)
 The